 While Ritchie was finishing up the project on the last day, he got a chance to hang out with a North Korean defector who lived in the area and started a café next to the school.
 You would think he would talk about how bad it was in North Korea, but surprisingly he spoke of how he missed it and how quiet and simple life was there.
 Now looking back at it, ironically, it seemed like the things he missed from there were the things God was showing us was missing from South Korean culture.
 The lesson he shared with Ritchie was that no human made society is perfect.

 Week 2 Connecting with local artists in Seoul

-After the mural, we went back to the city to recover.
-After it was apparent our original plans to host a church block party was cancelled, I decided to make new plans and contact people online to see if we could help local Christian's in Seoul's hip-hop scene.
+After the mural, we went back to the city to recover from exhaustion.
+After it became apparent our original plans to host a church block party was cancelled due to members not being available, I decided to make new plans and contact people online to see if we could help local Christian's in Seoul's hip-hop scene.
 I met a rapper named Rhino who worked as a full time missionary to many countries around the world.
 He said recently he felt that God was not letting him go on mission again to Brazil because of family health issues which he was very sad about.
 After we sat down and talked about hip-hop ministry and the PEACE Plan (Saddleback Church’s mission strategy), he said it helped him see he could do mission at home in Seoul through the arts.
 He connected us to some graffiti writers and Ritchie and them did a collaboration mural at a popular graffiti tunnel in the center of the city.
 The next day I hung out with Rhino again and talked about the Purpose Driven Church model.
-Afterwards he said that he now understood that the South Korean church was good at mission but was lacking in growing their members and serving at home.
-Since leaving Korea I have kept in touch with Rhino to see if we could help him start a safe space for the arts.
+Afterwards he said that he now understood that the South Korean church was good at mission, but was lacking in growing their members and ministering to people at home.
+Since leaving Korea I have kept in touch with Rhino to see if we could help him start a safe space for the arts!